How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Warning signs requiring immediate action:

-• Delay > 24 hours without explanation from Carrier
+• Delay > 24 hours without an explanation from Carrier

 • Loss of GPS signal > 2 hours